teiid/teiid-wildfly-quickstarts/jdg-local-cache/README.md

 3)  Deploy the distribution kit

--  Unzip the jdg-quickstart-jboss-as7-dist.zip at the root of the JBOSS_HOME directory.
+-  Unzip the target/jdg-quickstart-jboss-as7-dist.zip at the root of the JBOSS_HOME directory.
 -  This will deploy the pojo module and the cache configuration file.

 4) Update module dependencies

-*  [Required] the org.infinispan.commons (slot="jdg-6.5" or slot for version installed) module needs to have the pojo dependency added:
+*  [Required] the org.infinispan.commons (slot="${jdg.slot}" or slot for version installed) module needs to have the pojo dependency added:

     <module name="com.client.quickstart.pojos"   export="true" />